innat/DOLG-TensorFlow/README.md

 This is an unofficial implementation of **Deep Orthogonal Fusion of Local and Global Features (DOLG)** in `TensorFlow 2 (Keras)`.
 [Paper](https://arxiv.org/pdf/2108.02927.pdf).

+It seeks to design an effective single-stage solution by integrating local and global information inside images into compact image representations.
+It attentively extracts representative local information with multi-atrous convolutions and self-attention at first.
+Components orthogonal to the global image representation are then extracted from the local information.
+At last, the orthogonal components are concatenated with the global representation as a complementary, and then aggregation is performed to generate the final representation.

 ## Prerequisites

 Check [requirements.txt](https://github.com/innat/DOLG-TensorFlow/blob/main/requirements.txt)